Greece in the Eurovision Song Contest: 2020s

 In 2023, Victor Vernicos represented the nation with the song "What They Say".
 Competing in the second semi-final, Greece did not qualify for the final for the third time in its history.
 The song received nationwide controversies with the shortlisted artist Melissa Mantzoukis taking legal action against the potential rigging of the results, including a 15th place of her submitted song "Liar" in the upcoming contest, represented by Silia Kapsis for Cyprus.
 The Greek audience responded demanding a return of the national final.

 In 2024, ERT opted again for an internal selection in 2024, announcing Marina Satti as the Greek representative on 24 October 2023.
 She finished fifth in the semi-final and ultimately came 11th in the final with 126 points.

 In 2025, ERT returned its national final, Ethnikós Telikós, that took place on 30 January 2025, where Asteromata by Klavdia was chosen.
 She managed to finish 6th in the grand final, marking the country's highest result since 2013, and the second highest score of its participation.
 Due to the success and the highly recorded viewing figures of the nation, ERT announced a revamped version of Ethnikós Telikós for the upcoming editions.

+In 2026, Ethnikós Telikós returned once again with Akylas and his song "Ferto" being chosen to represent Greece in which managed to qualify for the final.
+He finished 10th after gathering 220 points from juries' and audience's votes.